lowercase-app/learn/docs/user/settings.md

 - After this week
 - Past due (oh no!)

-## Subscription
+## Supporting lowercase

 ### Update payment method

-You can update your payment method at any time without interrupting your subscription.
+You can update your payment method at any time without interrupting your patron subscription.

-### Cancel subscription
+### Change subscription

-You can cancel your subscription but not [delete your account](#delete-account).
-A subscription refers to the ability to use the editor, view documents, and publish content.

-If you cancel, you can still use it for the duration of the current billing cycle.
+You can change your patron subscription back to a free plan at any point.
+The change will kick in at the end of the billing cycle.

 ## Account